 - there is the process of change that can be described, and

 - there is coming to a judgement about that change and what it has done.
 This is an ‘evaluation’: was the change, good, bad, indifferent or confusing etc?

 When I taught on a vocational programme in university, many students made large changes in their lives.
 Simple exposure to the programme, meant that their views on the world changed.
 Their attitudes towards important relationships often altered.
 If the student had a changing view of those events; then their nearest and dearest often had very different views.

-Therapy can have the same impact on us and our families and our friends.
+Health Warning: therapy can have impact on us and our families and our friends.

 - how potential change experiences might come about?